BG Pathum United F.C.: 2022 AFC Champions League – Group G

-The rebuilding project
+Matt Smith era (2022)

+24 October 2022, BG Pathum United announced that the club has parted ways with Makoto Teguramori.
+Assistant coach, Mitsuo Kato, is handed the interim head coach responsibility.
 Mitsuo Kato's one and only game at the helm was the 2–2 home draw against Lampang on 29 October 2022.
 That same evening, Matthew Smith was unveiled as the new head coach.
 The Australian defender, who held the record as BG Pathum United's first foreign player to surpass the 114-appearance milestone, began his time as head coach in style by beating Kasem Bundit University 3–0 in the 2022–23 Thai FA Cup second round.
 That cup victory was followed by a 4–0 thumping over Nakhon Ratchasima – the team's first three-point away from home of the season.

-Lampang FC was swatted away 7–1 in round three of the 2022–23 Thai FA Cup to cap off Smith's first 7 matches with 5 wins in all competitions.
+Lampang was swatted away 7–1 in round three of the 2022–23 Thai FA Cup to cap off Smith's first 7 matches with 5 wins in all competitions.
 The Thai domestic season took a break during the new year and the 2022 AFF Championship.
 In this January transfer window, coinciding with the Thai League mid-season break, BG Pathum United undergoes massive squad changes that saw a total of 12 players exit the club, both on loan and permanently.
 Traveling in the opposite are 10 new arrivals in the playing squad to boost the rebuilding of the new team.
 Smith suffered defeat to Port FC at PAT Stadium on second leg opening day which started a 4-match winless run in the league.
 BG Pathum United's form did not improve as they suffered another 4-match winless run at began in late February until March.

 19 March 2023, 30 minutes after losing to Bangkok United, the club dropped the announcement that Matthew Smith has been relieved from the head coach role and reassigned as the club's technical director.
 Assistant coach, Supachai Komsilp, is handed the interim head coach job.
 On 8 May 2023, Thongchai Sukkoki was appointed as BG Pathum United's fifth head coach of the season.
 Thongchai's debut match ended with a home win over Chonburi, followed by a defeat to Buriram United in the 2022–23 Thai League Cup final.
 BG Pathum United took part in the 2022 J.League Asia Challenge where they would face Kawasaki Frontale in a 3–1 loss.